My Venus Optics Laowa 12mm F2.8 Zero-D Review, what a lens…

 Buying a Venus Optics lens

-Well believe it or not they are a Chinese company, yes a few people are probably smirking after reading they are a Chinese company but I would add that very few people are laughing at DJI now especially after they bought Hasselblad.
+They are a Chinese company, yes a few people are probably smirking after reading they are a Chinese company but I would add that very few people are laughing at DJI now especially after they bought Hasselblad.

+I would bet that this company are heading in the very same direction as DJI.
 Laowa seems to specialise in producing incredible lenses with weird and unusual focal lengths or features.

 So getting back to my review and buying a relatively unknown brand of a lens it has to be said we are taking a fairly large risk, firstly, that they will produce a consistently good product and we don’t get a dud and secondly, that the product will work not only as described but also with a slight little sliver of grace.